 5. Pick your route –

 Did you know the concrete and asphalt absorb heat? well its true, meaning that running in built-up areas is even hotter, not to mention the heat transfer from running on roads and paths.

 Try to run in parks or covered trails where shade and trees can help block the sun.
 As a bonus, running on trails forces to you run slower, so that helps for tip #3.

 Sounds weird right? but seriously, this can help.
 If possible start your run with the wind and then run back with the headwind.
 The added cooling will make your second half of the run a lot more comfortable.

 7. Check your heart rate –

 When it’s hot, your heart rate is elevated so you can imagine that even at your normal pace your heart rate is going to be boosted.
-You may benefit from using a fitness watch with a heart rate monitor, this way you can monitor your workout and know when to take it slower.

 8. Take more breaks –

-Keep your body cool and your heart rate down with more frequent walking breaks, as you become stronger, more adept and your heart rate adjusts to the heat, you can shorten the breaks.
+Keep your body cool and your heart rate down with more frequent walking breaks.
+As you become stronger, more adept and your heart rate adjusts to the heat, you can shorten the breaks.

 9. Know when to stop –